 The BN federal government should tell us why the Penang ferry service has been long neglected with only a skeleton service of up to four ferries (fewer during off-peak hours), when in the 1980s there were a dozen ferries running.

-And instead of the ferries subsiding the port, the port had to subsidise the neglected ferries after the first bridge was completed.
-In the end, the port, now privatised, hived off the ferries to Rapid Penang.
+And instead of the ferries subsiding the port as in the past, the port then had to subsidise the neglected ferries after the first bridge was completed.
+In the end, the port, now privatised, hived off the ferries, now running at a loss, to Rapid Penang.
 They call this “privatisation of profits and socialisation of costs/losses”.